 I walked in through the back door of our house.

-Riley was crying because we had to leave the park, because Lila was losing her mind at the park.
+My oldest was crying because we had to leave the park, because my youngest was losing her mind at the park.

 She was still mostly colicky, I don’t know what I was thinking trying to actually leave the house with both girls.